psylinse/stream-hubspot-contacts/README.md

-# Create a Chat Widget that Automatically Generates Contact info in Hubspot
+# Generating Lead Records in HubSpot from your Landing Page Sales Chat Widget Using Stream Chat

-In this tutorial, learn how to build a [Stream](https://getstream.io) chat widget that connects to the Hubspot CRM to automatically create a new contact when a customer initiates a chat.
-This widget, backed by the [Stream chat API](https://getstream.io/chat/docs/?language=js), can be easily embedded to your site as a chat widget for sales, support, or a landing-page.
-You can take this knowledge to build powerful sales tools that seamlessly integrate with the Hubspot API.
+In this tutorial, learn how to build a [Stream](https://getstream.io) chat widget that connects to the HubSpot CRM to automatically create a new contact when a customer initiates a chat.
+This widget, backed by the [Stream chat API](https://getstream.io/chat/docs/?language=js), can be easily embedded to your site as a chat widget for sales, support, or a landing page.
+You can take this knowledge to build powerful sales tools that seamlessly integrate with the HubSpot API.

 The application utilizes a [React](https://reactjs.org/) `frontend` and an [Express](https://expressjs.com/) `backend`.
 The tutorial explains how to use some basic features of the powerful [Stream Library](https://getstream.io/), which handles most of creating a chat widget.

 ## Overview

 The application utilizes a React `frontend` and an Express `backend`.
-The tutorial explains how to use some basic features of the powerful [Stream Library](https://getstream.io/), which handles 99% of creating a chat widget.
+The tutorial explains how to use some basic features of the powerful [Stream Library](https://getstream.io/), which handles most of the chat widget UX.

 The code required for this tutorial is available in [GitHub](https://github.com/isaidspaghetti/stream-hubspot-contacts).
 If you'd like to build the app from scratch, use `npm express generator --no-view` for the backend, and `create-react-app` for the frontend.
 Be sure to use the `package.json` file from this repository to get the required dependencies loaded in your version.
 Otherwise, you can clone the repo from GitHub and follow along.